jotruebl/jotruebl.github.io/_pages/about.md

 ---

 Hi, I'm Jon and I like computers, science, and surfing.
-I enjoy working at the intersection of software development intersecting and scientific research, and have a keen interest in backend systems design, cloud-native DevOps, and AI integration.
+I enjoy working at the intersection of software development and scientific research, and have a keen interest in backend systems design, cloud-native DevOps, and AI integration.
 I also have a dog named Peaches.